western-rocketry/Overview/Long Term Goals.md

 ## Air Brakes System
 - Needs review of current repo and code
 - Testing of current code needs to be created
+- Evaluation of code effeciency, consider refactoring code for use on a faster device

 ## Parachute Deployment
 - Code needs to be written and documented